Do you know what your audience needs are?

 The idea that we want colleagues and clients to love us at work may be a stretch for many people but the thought of connecting isn’t.
 At Mindful Presenter we hold the very strong belief that ‘Connecting is everything.’
 You will see it on our website and hear it repeatedly in our presentation training courses and public speaking coaching sessions.

-It’s an absolute given in business presenting that your audience will want you to give them the facts, data and evidence.
-It’s also true however that they don’t want you to dump all of that information on them in an emotionless vacuum.
-They want you to connect with them emotionally as well as intellectually; they want you to help them to feel something.
+They don’t, however, want you to dump all of that information on them in an emotionless vacuum.
+Your audienc want you to connect with them emotionally as well as intellectually.

-If you don’t connect with your audience you can be certain that they are unlikely to remember most of what you said and will have created your own path to feeling insignificant.
+If you don’t connect with your audience you can be certain that they are unlikely to remember most of what you said.

 How do you want your audience to feel the moment you finish speaking?